gomoimihai/notion-job-tracker/README.md

 1. Download the extension files or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the folder containing the extension files
+4. Click "Load unpacked" and select the `dist` folder containing the extension files
-5. Click on the extension icon in your browser toolbar
+5. Navigate to a job listing page and click the extension icon to open the sidebar
-6. Go to the settings page and enter your Notion API token and database ID
+6. Go to the settings by clicking the settings button
+7. Enter your Notion API token and database ID
+8. Enable or disable the AI enhancement feature according to your preference
-7. Save your settings
+9. Save your settings

 ## How to Use

-1. Navigate to a job listing page on a supported site
+1. Navigate to a job listing page on a supported site (currently LinkedIn)
-2. Click the extension icon in your browser toolbar
+2. The sidebar will automatically appear on the right side of the page
+   - You can collapse it by clicking the toggle button
-3. The form will be auto-filled with job details extracted from the page:
+3. The form will be auto-filled with job details extracted from the page
-   - For LinkedIn, the extension can extract from various page layouts and formats
+4. If AI enhancement is enabled, the extension will:
-   - Automatically pulls company name, position title, location, salary, and full job description
+   - Analyze the job description
-   - Extracts job descriptions using specific selectors like `jobs-description__container` for LinkedIn
-   - Extracts salary information from job descriptions when not explicitly listed
+   - Extract key information like technical requirements
+   - Provide a summary of important points
+   - Display AI analysis in a clean, formatted UI below the notes field
-4. Review and edit the information as needed
+5. Review and edit the information as needed
-5. Select the appropriate status for the job
+6. Select the appropriate status for the job
-6. Add any notes about the position
+7. Add any personal notes about the position
-7. Click "Save to Notion" to add the job to your database
+8. Click "Save to Notion" to add the job to your database

+### AI Analysis Features

+The AI enhancement (powered by LM Studio) provides:

+- Technical stack identification: Lists programming languages and technologies required
+- Key points summarization: Extracts the most important aspects of the job
+- Salary information: Attempts to extract or estimate salary information even when not explicitly listed
+- Location details: Identifies remote, hybrid, or on-site information
+- Position title refinement: Suggests more accurate or standardized job titles

 ## Privacy